top of page

 How Does Art Connect Us?

-ART CONNECTS ME to the whole wide world.
-It’s in the details of everything I see, be it a painting in a gallery window, a pair of earrings on a friend, a stranger’s chic shoes, a shadow cast, a colorful guitar on Congress, a paint-worn doorway, a well-designed typeface, a fine contemporary building arising above a 1950s neon sign, or the color in the sky–the art of it all connects me to everything my eyes can take in.
-So all of this becomes part of my world, and I’m part of it all, and more inspired and energized because of the connection.
+Art is in the details of everything I see, be it a painting in a gallery window, a pair of earrings on a friend, a stranger’s chic shoes, a shadow cast, a colorful guitar on Austin's Congress Avenue, a paint-worn doorway, a well-designed typeface, a fine contemporary building arising above a 1940s neon sign, or the color in the sky — the art of it all connects me to everything my eyes can take in.
+All of this becomes part of my world, and I’m part of it all, and more inspired and energized because of the connection.

 Tree of Gold by Jann Alexander © 2013